RTEMS/rtems-docs/eng/glossary.rst

     :sorted:

     API
-        An acronym for Application Programming Interface.
+        This term is an acronym for Application Programming Interface.

     assembler language
         The assembler language is a programming language which can be translated very